kyawzintun/stock-market/README.md

 Api server should now be running on [localhost:5000](http://localhost:5000/).

-You need to `install npm` for React App.
+You also need to `install npm` for React App.

 Go to `client` folder